 Scroll To See More Images

-With that, read on for the top 2021 fashion trends fresh off the runway, and shop them for yourself, too.
+Ready to try these looks out?
+Read on for more info on the 2021’s top fashion trends fresh off the runway—and shop them for yourself, too.

 Our mission at STYLECASTER is to bring style to the people, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

 When neons are too bright to bear and neutrals feel too boring, pastels are the perfect creamy, dreamy hues to complement your wardrobe.
 Go all out in seafoam green and channel your inner Mark Fast mermaid, or take a cue from Ellery and Ninamounah and accent your pastel look with pops of darker colors like chocolate brown and cherry red.

 LoveShackFancy is all about a shabby-chic pastel aesthetic, and their best-selling Capella dress is a great way to play up multiple pastel hues instead of picking just one.

 Evoke a sunny disposition courtesy of this sunshine yellow handbag by Charles & Keith, which features both a shoulder strap and shorter chain strap option.

 Green is especially in this season, so this pastel green cardi with dainty pearl buttons is the perfect pick for wearing as a top or unbuttoned over sweet sundresses.